Tag Archives: Colorado Chamber Players

 Taking Flight: The Falcon as Theater and Chamber Music

-Preview by Betsy Schwarm Spoken words, stage action, live music, an engaging story of an imaginative child and her personal superhero: what more could one desire of a theatrical experience, […]
+Preview by Betsy Schwarm Spoken words, stage action, live music, an engaging story of an imaginative child and her personal superhero: what more could one desire of a theatrical experience, especially one for the entire family?
+It’s playwright Josh Hartwell‘s new work, Music of Flight: The Falcon.
+Hartwell attests that the musical element came first. […]

 0 Comments Read more »